japaric/no-std-async-experiments-2/README.md

 ## Goal

-The goal of this experiment was to develop a cooperative scheduler that can work within a [Real Time For the Masses][https://rtfm.rs] (RTFM) application without reducing its suitability for building real time applications, that is the cooperative scheduler should not make WCET (Worst-Case Execution Time) analysis of the overall application harder to perform.
+The goal of this experiment was to develop a cooperative scheduler that can work within a [Real Time For the Masses](https://rtfm.rs) (RTFM) application without reducing its suitability for building real time applications, that is the cooperative scheduler should not make WCET (Worst-Case Execution Time) analysis of the overall application harder to perform.

-NB: Although the goal is literally "suitable for use in RTFM"; the scheduler can be used outside RTFM applications, that is in pure `cortex-m-rt` applications as shown in the examples contained in this document.
+NB: Although the goal is literally "suitable for use in RTFM"; the scheduler can be used outside RTFM applications, e.g. pure `cortex-m-rt` applications, as shown in the examples contained in this document.

 ## Background